kriselers/dotfiles/README.md

 These are my dotfiles.
 This repository contains a random collection of things to help me feel comfortable working in the terminal.
 Take anything you want but at your own risk.
-This mainly targets macOS systems.
+This mainly targets macOS systems, but there is a branch for Linux systems.

 I'll be the first to admit that this wasn't created by me from scratch.
 Most of it is "leveraged" from the Internet, and I've customized it to fit my